aj-bartocci/Storybook-SwiftUI/README.md

 ## Roadmap

-- Add short video showing what it renders
 - Configurable components
     - To be more like storyboard there should be the ability to configure components on the fly.
 I.e. setting text values, number values, etc. One possible way could be through reflection.
+- Be able to ship storybook with staging builds for designers to view alongside the app.
+Current work for this happening on the experimental branch.
 - TBD

 ## Recommended Setup